flow-state-15/mod-5-extra-resources/assets/react-redux-state-shape.md

 store = {
     session: {},
     spots: {
+        // Notice there are two slices of state within spots.
+This is to handle your two different routes for getting a spot.
+        // Refer to your API Docs to get more information
         allSpots: {
             [spotId]: {
                 spotData
             },
+            // These optional ordered lists are for you to be able to store an order in which you want your data displayed.
+            // you can do this on the frontend instead of in your slice is state which is why it is optional.
             optionalOrderedList: []
         },
+        // Notice singleSpot has more data that the allSpots slice.
+Review your API Docs for more information.
         singleSpot: {
             spotData,
             SpotImages: [imagesData],